-- 21.1 For 2021, effective January 1, 2021, the wage matrix for Sergeant and Police Officer shall be adjusted upwards by six percent (6%).
-Effective January 1, 2022, the wage matrix for Sergeant and Police Officer shall adjust upwards by five percent (5%).
-Effective January 1, 2023, the wage matrix for Sergeant and Police Officer shall adjust upwards by four percent (4%).
-In addition, a sixth step will be added to the wage matrix.
-Wage tables are provided in Appendix. - 21.2 Educational Incentive, Longevity Pay and shift differential (See Articles 22 and 26) are included in base pay for the purpose of calculating contract overtime. - Being made effective January 1, 2018, officers working hours between 5 PM and 5 AM shall receive a shift differential of \$.50 per hour.
+- 21.1 For 2024, effective retroactively to January 1, 2024, the wage matrix for Police Officer shall be adjusted upwards by four percent (4%).
+Effective January 1, 2025, the wage matrix for Police Officer shall adjust upwards by four percent (4%).
+Effective January 1, 2026, the wage matrix for Police Officer shall adjust upwards by four percent (4%).
+Wage tables are provided in Appendix. - 21.2 The Sergeant pay scale shall be calculated at ten percent (10%) above the highest officer wage step (Step F).
+The Sergeant position will receive wage increases on January 1st annually moving forward from January 1, 2024. - 21.3 Police Officers will receive a step increase annually on their anniversary date.

+- 21.4 Educational Incentive, Longevity Pay and shift differential (See Articles 22, 27 and 21.5) are included in base pay for the purpose of calculating contract overtime. - 21.5 Being made effective January 1, 2024, officers working hours between 6 PM and 6 AM shall receive a shift differential of seventy-five cents (\$.75) per hour. - 21.6 Specialty Pay; Any officer assigned to the following specialty assignments shall be compensated at the following percentage of their hourly or monthly base wage rate as listed below: